JonathanBuchner/JonathanBuchner/README.md

 ### On GitHub I am:
 - Developing curriculum for *Microsoft Leap's Internal Program*
 - Engaging in projects I may later work on with my students
+- Exploring curriculum ideas for teaching others code on Twitch / YouTube

 ### I enjoy:
 - Supporting career changers and career returners by building their confidence and learner mindset
-- Indentifiying how system's constituent parts interrelate and how systems work within the context of larger systems
+- Thinking through how systems work.
 - Raft guiding, climbing instructing, backcountry skiing, and backpacking
 - Coding.
 I find joy in writing code :smile: